Back-end Engineering Articles

 Matching different tools with different versions

-A package is a set of code that helps us achieve a particular task, like authenticating users or supporting us with Search Engine Optimization (SEO) inside the web project.
-With Bundler, if we have some incompatibilities, they will let us know for sure because it raises errors almost immediately.
-But if the different versions match, Bundler will get the suitable versions for us.
+A package is a set of code that helps us to achieve a particular task: like authenticating users or helping us with the Search Engine Optimization (SEO) inside the web project, for instance.
+With bundler if we have some incompatibilities they will let us know for sure, because it raises and error almost immediately.
+But if the different versions match, bundler will get the right versions for us.

-Let's see these examples.
+Let’s see this examples

-Here we have the 3 packages compatible with versions.
-For example, devise 4.6.0 is compatible with Rails 5.2.1 and Bundler 2.2.20.
+Here we have the 3 packages compatible by versions.
+Devise 4.6.0 is compatible with Rails 5.2.1.

 Thanks for reading

-Daniel Morales.
+Daniel M